mitesh1612/blog/_posts/2021-03-26-storage-container-with-files.md

 We are passing the name of the storage account and the name of the container as parameters to this deployment script.
 You can also parameterize the file URL if needed.

+The fun part here is, you can also use `az storage` commands to download files from an ADLS account in the script and then upload them to some other ADLS (if you dont want to put your files at a public URL).
+In that case, you will need to give the managed identity access to that ADLS and tweak the script accordingly.
+And speaking of the managed identity, you can also limit the permissions to this identity if **Contributor** seems too broad of a permission.

 That's it for this one.
 I hope my post helps you if you have to automate something similar.
-If you feel this can be achieved in a better way, feel free to "@" me at my socials or comment on my blog.
+If you feel this can be achieved in a better or different way, feel free to "@" me at my socials or comment on my blog.
 See you in the next one.